nraynes/ZBuild/README.md

 # Building Package

 This project was developed on MAC.
 If you're a windows user, sorry, you'll have to wait until I get around to updating the readme to include setup instructions for Windows.
-Follow the steps below to build the package manually, or, you can use the script provided in the scripts folder to build it.
-Make sure to run it as a sudo user.
+Follow the steps below to build the package manually, or, you can use the cmake script provided to build it.

 ## Step 1: Configure and build
 ```